rzr/webthing-node/docs/README.md

 ### EXTRA: USING SENSORS AND ACTUATORS: ###

+Note: It's possible to use I2C sensors on IoT.js but since some sensors changes are not yet upstreamed, this chapter will explain using node.

-"Smart Orchid Demo" showed a clapsensor, which is bascially just a GPIO input of KY-037's digital pin,
+"Smart Orchid Demo" showed a clapsensor, which is bascially just a GPIO input of KY-037's digital pin

 * https://github.com/TizenTeam/webthing-node/blob/sandbox/rzr/devel/artik/master/example/toggle-gpio-binary-sensor-thing.js

+I used it on a Raspberry Pi using node, but it should work on any other device.

 Demo also feature some I2C sensors, they were using nodejs runtime: